How to Sell a House By Owner in Florida (2026 Update)

 Key Takeaways

-• Price Smart: Set your asking price using recent local comps and Florida-specific factors like roof age, flood risk, and insurance so buyers see real value from day one.
+• Price Smart: Set your price using local comps and factors like the roof’s age, flood risk, and insurance.

-• Fix Deal Killers First: Tackle major issues like moisture, termites, and safety items to get a fair value and avoid issues later.
+• Fix Deal Killers First: Tackle issues like moisture, termites, and safety items to get a great deal and avoid issues later.

 Points to Remember Before Selling a House in Florida

-Required Essential Documents in FloridaProperty Deed, Seller’s Disclosures, Purchase Agreement, Closing Statement, Mortgage Payoff Statement, Title Report, HOA Documents, Property Tax Statements, Seller’s Affidavit, Property Survey
+Required Essential Documents in FloridaProperty Deed, Purchase Agreement, Closing Statement, Mortgage Payoff Statement, Title Report, HOA Documents, Property Tax Statement, Seller’s Affidavit, Property Survey, etc.

 What Does Selling a House By Owner in Florida Mean?

 Selling a house by owner in Florida means you manage the entire sale without a real estate agent.
-This approach, known as For Sale By Owner (FSBO), gives you full control and allows you to avoid paying a listing agent’s commission.
+This approach, known as For Sale By Owner (FSBO), gives you full control and allows you to eliminate the listing agent’s fee.

-But this increased control comes with trade-offs: less exposure and more work.
+But increased control comes with trade-offs: less exposure and more work.
 When you sell FSBO, your home won’t be on the MLS.
-It will be invisible to the 84% buyer agents who use the MLS to find new homes for their clients.
-Additionally, you’ll have to handle marketing, negotiations, and contracts all by yourself.
+It will be invisible to the 88% of buyers who use an agent to find their dream homes.
+You’ll also have to handle marketing, negotiations, and contracts all by yourself.

 pro tip icon